 Prior to PSC, the Jersey Shore native was tasked by the state Board of Education to open its Family and Community Relations Office.
 There, he directed community outreach while forging stakeholder partnerships in support of an ambitious education-reform effort.

-For years Norris told stories of his beloved Jersey Shore, including those of Wildwood and Cape May.
-He helped clients win the Brass Ring Award from the International Association of Amusement Parks and Attractions, N.J.
-Governor’s Tourism Award in 2010 and the Hospitality Sales and Marketing Association International Award for a website redesign.
+Norris continues to tell the stories in support of tourism and hospitality, helping clients win the Brass Ring Award from the International Association of Amusement Parks and Attractions, the N.J.
+Governor’s Tourism Award in 2010 and the Hospitality Sales and Marketing Association Award for website redesign.

-Before Clark became a vice president at New York-based Magnet Communications, serving clients such as IBM and the Thomson Corporation, Norris was recruited by Ross Perot as a CRM marketing executive (serving Saks Fifth Avenue) after helping the businessman organize a two million member national advocacy campaign.
+Before Clark became a vice president at New York-based Magnet Communications, helping the Thomson Corporation launch online education, Norris was recruited by Ross Perot as a CRM marketing executive serving Saks Fifth Avenue after helping the businessman organize a two million member national advocacy campaign.

 While earning a master’s degree in religion and philosophy at the University of Pennsylvania, he taught college courses and developed continuing-education programs in Cape May.
 Among them: the Art Kane Photo Workshops and the Cape May Music Festival.

-Norris enjoys a vast portfolio of experience in a wide array of public-service areas: He served as founding chairman of N.J.
+Norris serves wide array of public-service organizations: He served as founding chairman of N.J.
 Delaware Bayshore Council, and as a member of the First Legislative District Economic Development Task Force.
-He led in the restoration of the Historic Fishing Creek School, serves on the boards of the Historic Cold Spring Village and Cape May MAC, and organizes TEDxCapeMay.
+He led in the restoration of the Historic Fishing Creek School, serves on the boards of the Historic Cold Spring Village and Cape May MAC, and organizes TEDxCapeMay, viewed by over six million people.
 Additionally, he served a four-year term as the deputy mayor of Lower Township, the largest municipality in Cape May County.

 An avid traveler, Norris has explored over 45 countries and hopes visit 20 more along the way.